Gannavaram bus station

 Gannavaram bus station is a bus station in Gannavaram in Vijayawada of the Indian state of Andhra Pradesh.
 It is owned and operated by Andhra Pradesh State Road Transport Corporation.
 The station is also equipped with a bus depot for storage and maintenance of buses.

-APS RTC operates city bus services from different parts of the city and it also operates buses outside city to Hyderabad and Eluru.
+APSRTC operates city bus services from different parts of the city and it also operates buses outside city to Hyderabad and Eluru.